martienssenlab/maize-code/README.md

 7) By default, it will proceed with the analysis. `-s` can be set so that it does not proceed with the analysis at all, and it will not do the combined analysis if several different references are being used for mapping
 8) If the analysis has not proceeded or if you want to analyze different samples together, make the analysis_samplefile you want.
 An example of an analysis samplefile is in the data folder (B73_endosperm_analysis_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode_analysis.sh` file.
 For better naming purposes, use "\_analysis_samplefile.txt" as a suffix.
 9) Submit the `MaizeCode_analysis.sh` script, giving as argument `-f <analysisfile>` the analysis_samplefile.txt and `-r <bedfile>` the regions (bed file) to be plotted on. `-s` can be set if the combined analysis should not be performed (only calls peaks and makes bigwig files).
 It also stops there if the regionfile is missing.
+10) Have a look at the results: mapping statistics, peak statistics and various plots (see Output below).

 ---